Algorithmix/Papyrus/README.md

 ```

 **Picasso** is a project for a Class Library, i.e. compiles into a DLL.
+**PicassoSample** is a solution for showing samples of the Picasso Library and how to use it.
 **PicassoTest** is a MS Test Project for the Picasso Library.
 Write and run tests here to validate the Picasso.dll
 **TestResults** this folder should be ignore by the .gitignore file
 **Visual Studio Solution** The solution contains both products